rscgh/metalearn_rnn/README.md

 ...
 ```

-Done for all kinds of different losses This yielded the following (sample output for episode nr 20:
+Done for all kinds of different losses This yielded the following (sample output for episode nr 20; using raw, unclipped gradient info):

 ```
 Name                                    avgp    medp    stdp      minp      maxp      sump